cosimameyer/overviewR/README.md

 ### `overview_print`

-To generate an easily usable TeX outputfor the generated `overview_tab` and `overview_crosstab` objects, `overviewR` offers the function `overview_print`.
+To generate an easily usable TeX output for the generated `overview_tab` and `overview_crosstab` objects, `overviewR` offers the function `overview_print`.
 The following illustrate this using the `output_table` object from `overview_tab`.